 Since 1808 the interior of the town hall has been gradually degraded.
 The obsolete facility did not meet the requirements of the modern administration and soon the councilors moved to the newly built city hall.
 They also destroyed representative façades of the building.
 It was only in the late nineteenth century that the first maintenance work was carried out, continuing in the 30s of the twentieth century, among other the surrounding commercial halls were removed..
 During the fight for Wrocław in 1945 the town hall was damaged.
 His representative character restored him many postwar reconstruction and maintenance.

-In 1357, also the Chamber of Court was added to the consistorium, where court hearings took place.
+IIn 1357, the Court Chamber, also known as Wójtowska, was added to the consistory from the east, on the ground floor.
 Initially, it was covered with a wooden ceiling, which in 1456 was replaced with a stellar vault based on a single, central pillar.
-On the north side of the room there was an elevation which served as the podium to the court, and on the first floor there was a chapel with a bay window dedicated to the altar.
-It was probably at the same time that the first floor over the former two-bay consistorium and the Council Hall was added.
-The tower was raised a few meters and covered with a high octagonal helmet with a gallery.
-The helmet was surrounded by a balustrade over the brick part of the tower.
-In the second half of the 14th century, one-storey extensions on the east and west sides were formed.
-Eastern was the seat of the mayor and his chancellery.
+On the north side of the room there was an elevation which served as the podium to the court, while on the first floor there was a chapel with a bay window designed for the altar.
+Probably at the same time, the first floor over the former two-bay Consistorium and the Council Hall was added, and the whole was covered with a joint gable roof.
+The tower was then raised by two floors.
+Already in 1368, there was a clockwork on it, equipped with an hourly bell.
+The tower’s helmet was surrounded by a balustrade over the brick part of the tower.
+In the second half of the fourteenth century or the beginning of the fifteenth century, on the south-east and west side of the town hall, four single-storey annexes were built.
+Two next to the tower and two next to the Court Chamber, while the eastern one was the seat of the vogt and his chancery.

 The town hall in Wrocław is a unique European monument of secular gothic architecture.
+The general shape of the town hall with most of the decorations has survived to our times without significant changes, although some elements of the interior decoration have not survived, among others late-gothic paintings with gilding.
 Today, it houses a branch of the Wrocław Municipal Museum and the Townsmen Art Museum, acting as its main exhibit.
 It can be visited from Wednesday to Saturday from 10.00 to 17.00, and on Sunday from 10.00 to 18.00.
 On Wednesdays, admission is free.
 In the cellars of the town hall there is the Świdnicka Cellar, one of the oldest gastronomic establishments in Europe.